 Sec.
 6. A person who knowingly or intentionally violates this article commits a Class A misdemeanor.

 Sec.
-7. (a) The attorney general shall maintain a list of nonprofit organizations that:
+7. (a) The attorney general shall maintain a list of nonprofit organizations certified by the Indiana housing and community development authority that:

 (2) do not contract for services with for-profit lenders or foreclosure purchasers.